yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/full-checkout-ios.md

 Once you have completed the steps described before, you can create a payment.
 The back-to-back payment creation must be carried out using the [Create Payment endpoint](https://docs.y.uno/reference/create-payment).
 The merchant should call their backend to create the payment within Yuno, using the one-time token and the checkout session.

-> ❗️ Important Integration Step
+> 📘 Continue Payment Method
 >
-> Yuno **requires** you to integrate the `continuePayment` method of the SDK after the payment is created.
-This is necessary because certain asynchronous payment methods require additional action from the customer to complete the transaction.
-The API will notify you of this scenario via the `sdk_action_required` field in the response, which will be returned as true.
-The `yuno.continuePayment()` function will display the additional screens to the customers, allowing them to complete the payment without requiring you to handle every scenario. [test](#test)
+> To ensure a seamless payment experience, it's crucial to integrate the `continuePayment` method after creating a payment.
+This step is particularly important for asynchronous payment methods that require additional customer actions.
+Here's what you need to know:
+>
+> * **Asynchronous Payment Handling**: The API will signal the need for further action with the `sdk_action_required` field set to true.
+> * **Functionality**: The `yuno.continuePayment()` function is designed to manage and display any additional screens necessary for the customer to complete the payment.
+> * **Process Simplification**: By using this method, you can streamline the payment process, as it automatically handles various scenarios for you.

 ```swift
 Yuno.continuePayment(showPaymentStatus: Bool)